Progressive Corporation

-The Progressive Corporation is an American insurance company.
-Progressive is currently the #2 auto insurer in the United States behind State Farm.
-The company was co-founded in 1937 by Jack Green and Joseph M. Lewis, and is headquartered in Mayfield, Ohio.
+The Progressive Corporation is an American insurance company headquartered in Mayfield, Ohio.
+It was co-founded in 1937 by Jack Green and Joseph M. Lewis.
 The company insures passenger vehicles, motorcycles, recreational vehicles (RVs), trailers, boats, personal water craft (PWC), and commercial vehicles.
 Progressive also provides home, life, pet, and other types of insurance through select companies.

-The company ranked #62 on the 2024 Fortune 500 list of the top American corporations.
+As of 2026, Progressive is the top private automotive insurer in the US, measured by the premiums written over a 12-month basis.
+The company was ranked #62 on the 2024 Fortune 500 list of the largest American corporations by total revenue.

 History

-Progressive was formed in 1937 by Joseph Lewis and Jack Green as Progressive Mutual Insurance Company.
+Progressive was formed in 1937 by attorneys Jack Green and Joseph M. Lewis in Cleveland, Ohio, as Progressive Mutual Insurance Company.
 In 1956, the company found a niche by insuring more risky drivers.
 In 1965, Peter B. Lewis, son of Joseph Lewis, and his mother borrowed $2.5 million, pledging their majority stake as collateral, and completed a leveraged buyout of Progressive.
 In 1971, Progressive conducted an initial public offering (IPO) and became a publicly-traded company.
 In 1987, the sum of the company's written premiums surpassed $1 billion, and by 2016 that number reached $20 billion.

-Progressive also claims being the first auto insurance company to allow customers to purchase insurance policies over the phone in 1993, and to have a website in 1995, and have policies available for purchase online in 1997.
+Progressive claims to have been the first auto insurance company to allow customers to purchase insurance policies over the phone in 1993, to have a website in 1995, and to have policies available for purchase online in 1997.
 Later, Progressive enabled customers to use mobile browsers and smartphone apps for rating and managing policies.
 It also reports to be the first to offer 24/7 claims reporting.
 On December 13, 2006, the company said earnings rose 58 percent in November as the company retained more of the premiums it collected because of comparisons to a month affected by Hurricane Katrina claims.